abpuccini/employee-database-research/README.md

 **Epilogue:** [See Query](EmployeeSQL/bonus-epilogue.sql)

 After giving a presentation to my boss, I heard the word, "Search your ID number."
 Then, I looked up for ID 499942 and found that the name and hire date were incorrect.
 That name was April Foolday and hire date is before I was born.
-Therefore, I updated first name, last name and hire date. :wink:
+Therefore, I updated first name, last name and hire date.
+Then, displying the information of employee number 499942 again. :wink:

         SELECT * FROM employees
         WHERE emp_no = 499942;

         UPDATE employees
-        SET (last_name, first_name, hire_date) = ('Puccini', 'Atcharaporn', '2020-11-04')
+        SET (last_name, first_name, hire_date) = ('Christmas', 'Merry', '2020-12-25')
         WHERE emp_no = 499942;

         SELECT e.emp_no, e.last_name, e.first_name, e.hire_date, d.dept_name